Menu

 The Deadliest Road Stretches in Oklahoma

 While Oklahoma is considered a rural state, nearly 60 percent of the population resides in the metropolitan statistical areas of Oklahoma City and Tulsa.
 These population centers, along with the highways that connect them, experience high volumes of traffic on a daily basis.
 From routine commuting to long-haul travel, Oklahoma’s interstate system plays a vital role in how people and goods move through the state.
-Unfortunately, some of these roadways also see a disproportionate number of fatal crashes.
+Unfortunately, some of these roadways also see a disproportionate number of fatal vehicle crashes.

 To determine which roadways see the most fatal crashes, we created a ranking of Oklahoma’s deadliest 10-mile stretches.
 We mapped fatal crash points from the National Highway Traffic Safety Administration (NHTSA) for the years 2019 to 2023.
 Using a rolling window approach, we highlighted the segments with the highest concentration of deadly crashes and continued the process across the state.